Using the tsh Command Line Tool | Teleport

 The

-tsh play command can print recordings in three formats, depending on the
+tsh play command can print recordings in several formats, depending on the

 kind of resource the recorded session interacts with.
 To choose a format, use